 3. Describe the array of skills required and opportunities available within their chosen career;

-4. Describe and articulate the breadth of career and professional pathways available in the environmental sector;
+4. Describe and articulate the breadth of career and professional pathways available in the environmental and development sectors;

-5. Demonstrate and articulate to others an awareness and understanding of contemporary opportunities and constraints to environmental management;
+5. Demonstrate and articulate to others an awareness and understanding of contemporary opportunities and constraints to environmental management and development practice;

-6. Demonstrate an understanding of workplace health and safety and environmental risks associated with environmental projects, and prepare written risk assessments taking into account specific workplace contexts.
+6. Demonstrate an understanding of workplace health and safety and environmental risks associated with environmental projects and development practice, and prepare written risk assessments taking into account specific workplace contexts.